 A 2018 study found that 52% of U.S. employees have unused vacation days left at the end of each year.
 Opting not to take a break means missing out on physical and psychological health benefits, including lowered stress levels, higher motivation upon returning to work, and decreased burnout.

-Again, options are limited during the COVID-19 crisis, but just because you cannot leave home does not mean you shouldn’t take a vacation.
 Even a “staycation” provides a valuable opportunity to unwind and recharge, switch off from work and reconnect with family.

 7. Prioritize the important things in life